historic-trails/website/sites/watrous-la-junta.md

 come now, we will plant more trees"%}

-In addition to his entrepreneurship, Watrous was a passionate arborist.
+In addition to his entrepreneurship, Watrous was a passionate agriculturilist.
 He planted willows along irrigation ditches, transplanted many cottonwoods, and imported German prune and Richmond cherry trees from Missouri (Clark, 1969, 49-52).
 Visitors to the ares suggested it was “one of the finest orchards o the region” (Kosmider, 1983, 29).
+Many of Watrous' cottonwoods and willows are still thriving today.

 By drafting letters to the Bureau of Indian affairs, newspapers, and politicians with suggestions for solving the “Indian problem” (Kosmider, 1983, 3), planting trees and constructing a large building, and later the first fencing in the area (Clark, 1969, 53), La Junta was “no longer a wilderness” (Fischer, 1998, 8).
 Watrous had altered the landscape of the area permanently: gone was untamed environment.
 Gone was the indigenous tribe's ability to reside in the area.
 In its place, the land was cultivated, foundations and buildings were placed upon it (foundations, that in fact, still exist today), and indigenous tribes were forced onto reservations.
 The area was on its way to becoming a town.

-## Here a train a-coming: the railroad arrives in Watrous
->“No longer could an individual stand at his doorstep and watch thundering herds of buffalo...run silhouetted against the mountains, nor could one experience the euphoric sesation of treading a hidden path....now...telegraph poles marched off toward the flat horizon...the shrill of a locomotive whistle beckoned in the distance...”
-(Kosmider, 1983, 1).
-In 1879, the railroad came to Watrous.

 ## Friend or foe?
 ### Samuel Watrous versus Indigenous tribes